Sreinumder/dotfiles/.config/nvim/lua/risedev/plugins/abilty.md

 test and print bash commands on the buffer
 ------------------------------------------
 date
-Fri Jul 12 10:51:14 PM +0545 2024
+Thu Aug  1 07:35:30 PM +0545 2024

 curl -s "https://zenquotes.io/api/random" | jq -r '.[0] | "\(.q) - \(.a)"'
-In order to be walked over, you have to be lying down. - Celestine Chua
+Some of us learn from other people's mistakes and the rest of us have to be other people.   - Zig Ziglar

 Oil / Mini.files
 ----------------